PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Experiments

 \subsubsection{Reduction factor}

-An important parameter for the performance of multi-fidelity algorithms like ASHA is the reduction factor used in the algorithm.
+An important parameter for the performance of multi-fidelity algorithms like ASHA is the reduction factor.
 This hyperparameter controls the fraction of pruned candidates at every rung.
-The optimal theoretical value is $e$ and the most common values used in practice are probably 2 and 3.
-In Table~\ref{tab:imagenet16_eta24} we report the results of the different algorithms ran with $\eta=2$ and $\eta=4$, with additional results in the appendix.
-The results show that the gains provided by PASHA are consistent also for $\eta=2$ and $\eta=4$.
+The optimal theoretical value is $e$ and it is typically set to 2 or 3.
+In Table~\ref{tab:reduction_factor} we report the results of the different algorithms ran with $\eta=2$ and $\eta=4$ on CIFAR-100 (the full set of results is in Appendix \ref{app:reduction}).
+The gains are consistent also for $\eta=2$ and $\eta=4$, with a larger speedup when using $\eta=2$ as that allows PASHA to make more decisions and identify earlier that it can stop the search.